 Pooling your money with other families lets you benefit from professional investment management services in a cost-effective way.

-In 2021, the Foundation paid out over $114 Million to Canadian families enrolled in our Plans.1
+In 2022, the Foundation paid out nearly $118 Million to Canadian families enrolled in our Plans.1

 Protection of principal, for disciplined and committed savers.